rogerallen/daisy-synth/README.md

 # Daisy Synth

 Simulate Daisy SP synth on Win/Mac/Linux computers to develop & check sound before putting it on Daisy.
+Project is meant for Daisy synth developers.

 Sokol header files are nearly ideal for ease of use & cross-platform control.

 Work In Progress.
 See `docs/DEVLOG.md` for progress.
 Tested on Windows 10, 11 and Linux via VS Code.
-Emscripten is not tested.
+Emscripten is not tested, not expected to work.

 # Building/Usage